Banks deny KKR buyout loan amid regulatory crackdown

-NEW YORK (Reuters) - Three longtime banks for private equity firm KKR & Co LP (KKR.N) have snubbed a request for a $725 million buyout loan over concerns it is too risky to pass muster with U.S. regulators, sources familiar with the situation said on Thursday.
+NEW YORK, May 29 (Reuters) - Three longtime banks for private equity firm KKR & Co LP have snubbed a request for a $725 million buyout loan over concerns it is too risky to pass muster with U.S. regulators, sources familiar with the situation said on Thursday.

 The banks had funded a similar deal six months earlier.